Useful links mentioned in the above loom video:

 There is no obligation to do anything after you’ve signed up but you’ll receive a few updates to let you know what we’re up to here at the school and you’ll also hear about opportunities to get involved if you want to.

-If you have any questions, please get in touch with Mrs Pellett on email@example.com
+If you have any questions, please email Mrs Pellett: email@example.com

 At PCS we track every individual student's interaction with the careers programme.
 This includes, but is not exclusive to, work experience, employer encounters and university visits.
 In this way we are able to keep a detailed record of the experience of each student and also target students for specific programmes or interventions if needed.
 After every event or interaction we gather student voice and feedback regarding the relevance and enjoyment of the experience.
 One of the key measures for measuring impact is destinations; what our students go on to do after leaving PCS post 16.
 Based on latest DFE figures 95% of young people go on to stay in education for at least two terms against a national average of 94%.